dryruner/imagecrawler/README.md

 # Overview
 This is an image crawler in pure shell script, which could download the images (actually the image URLs on the web) once given a keyword.
-It fakes the visits to Google Image or Baidu Image, using the keywords you provide to perform like a human search, and then parse and record the results(image urls) returned by Google or Baidu.
+It fakes to visit Google Image/Baidu Image, using the keywords you provide to perform like a human search, and then parse and record the results(image urls) returned by Google or Baidu.
+Once you have the image urls, you could download the real images using any script languages you like.
+This tool could also be used to compare the search quality and relevance between Google Image and Baidu Image.

 ## How to use it?
 * Input: A file named query\_list.txt, per keyword per line.